H4HWV2011/msjarvis-public-docs/thesis/13-qualia-engine-and-introspective-state.md

   Vector store collections such as conversation‑oriented memory are queried with user messages to retrieve relevant past documents before new responses are generated.
 Other collections and backends, including geospatial and knowledge‑base services, are touched during retrieval, yielding keys, collection names, belief graph nodes, spatial identifiers, and feature identifiers that can be recorded as part of the evidence used for a given answer.

 - **Optimization and self‑evaluation**
   Self‑improving agents in the Darwin–Gödel Machine layer produce scores, labels, and validation outcomes when they evaluate code changes or pipeline variants.
 WOAH‑style weighting uses configuration to assign importance and safety weights, and higher‑level orchestrators invoke DGM validation steps as part of a multi‑phase pipeline.
-These outputs give the introspective layer concrete metrics about how the system assesses its own performance, risk, and alignment with constitutional principles.
+These outputs give the introspective layer concrete metrics about how the system assesses its own performance, risk, and alignment with constitutional principles; see the Darwin Gödel Machine preprint at https://arxiv.org/html/2505.22954v2 for the broader self‑improvement context.

 - **System health and configuration**
   Many services expose `/health` or similar endpoints that report their status and roles, and consciousness gateway and unified orchestrator endpoints provide snapshots of which layers are active and healthy at a given moment.
 Configuration files encode constitutional principles, weighting schemes, qualia settings, and lens defaults that influence safety and decision‑making.
 Together, these sources provide a view of system‑wide health and the constraints under which Ms. Jarvis operates.

 Each class of data provides a slice of context that can be associated with particular events or time windows, enabling introspective records to reconstruct what was happening around a request or process.

+---

 ## 13.3 Internal Record Structure